 date of the increase to allow time for review and consideration.

-individual employees at intervals more often than the normal increments.
-Such specific merit
+granted to individual employees at intervals more often than the normal increments.
+Such

-(1) Employees, other than police officers and firefighters, shall receive performance
+Employees, other than police officers, firefighters, airport safety officers and emergency

 (e) Service requirements for advancement within pay ranges